Skip to footer content

 PDF Data Extraction .NET: Complete Developer Guide

-PDF documents are everywhere in business; modern examples include invoices, reports, contracts, and manuals.
-But getting the vital info out of them programmatically can be tricky.
+PDF documents are everywhere in business: invoices, reports, contracts, and manuals.
+But getting vital information out of them programmatically can be tricky.
 PDFs focus on how things look, not on how data can be accessed.
+For developers working with OCR in C#, this presents unique challenges when dealing with scanned documents.

 For .NET developers, IronPDF is a powerful .NET PDF library that makes it easy to extract data from PDF files.
-You can pull text, tables, form fields, images, and attachments straight from input PDF documents.
-Whether you’re automating invoice processing, building a knowledge base, or generating reports, this library saves a lot of time.
+You can pull text, tables, form fields, images, and attachments directly from input PDF documents.
+Whether you're automating invoice processing, building a knowledge base, or generating reports, this library saves you considerable time.
+When working with scanned PDFs, you might also need PDF OCR text extraction capabilities to handle image-based content.

-This guide will walk you through practical examples of extracting textual content, tabular data, and form field values, with explanations after each code snippet so you can adapt them to your own projects.
+This guide walks you through practical examples of extracting textual content, tabular data, and form field values, with explanations after each code snippet so you can adapt them to your own projects.
+If you're also working with other document types, you might find it helpful to explore reading scanned documents or TIFF to searchable PDF conversion.

 Installing IronPDF takes seconds via NuGet Package Manager.
 Open your Package Manager Console and run: